Danny Jesus Diaz, PhD

 I am a computational protein engineer.
 My research consists of developing sequence- and structure-based machine learning frameworks for identifying stabilizing and functional mutations in proteins.
 I collaborate extensively with experimental protein engineers to accelerate the developability and functionality of proteins for biotechnology applications.

 I received my PhD in Chemistry under Dr Andrew Ellington, and Dr Eric Anslyn at the University of Texas at Austin.
-I was a NSF GRFP honorable mention and an IFML fellow.
 During my PhD, I was the primary developer of MutCompute: a machine learning as a service tool for structure-based ML-guided protein engineering.
-Currently, under the co-directors Dr Adam Klivans and Dr Alex Dimakis, I lead the Deep Proteins Groups at the Institute for Foundations of Machine Learning (IFML).
-Recently, I co-founded Intelligent Proteins, LLC where we use machine learning-guided protein engineering to develop protein-based biotechnologies for therapeutic (biologics) and biomanufacturing applications.
+Currently, I lead the Deep Proteins Groups at the Institute for Foundations of Machine Learning (IFML).
+I co-founded Intelligent Proteins, LLC where we use machine learning-guided protein engineering to develop protein-based biotechnologies for nutraceutical, therapeutic, and biomanufacturing applications.

 Email / CV / Bio / LinkedIn / Google Scholar / Twitter / Github